Gait Abnormalities

 - Botox ( in cases where increase tone is a cause)

-Spiral Th igh Brace or Spiral Power Shorts
+- +/- Spiral Th igh Brace or Spiral Power Shorts for gait retraining

 - +/- Orthotics from a podiatrist to reduce overuse of ankle foot and stabilise foot so that child is encouraged to use hip muscles to control movement and balance as opposed to using tip toes